ravihara/yali4py/store/README.md

 # yali-telemetry

-The package of Yali toolkit providing logging, metrics and tracing modules.
+The package of Yali toolkit providing database and object storage modules.